-We made significant progress in 2021 with our strategy to include evolving how we operate from a holding company structure toward an integrated operating company that better leverages sales, marketing, innovation, customer relationships and operational excellence across all our businesses.
-We also introduced the Helios Business System, "HBS" (pictured below), which is at the heart of all we do.
+The progress made in 2022, through a very complex operating environment, demonstrates the execution of our augmented strategy.
+We plan to accomplish this transformation into a global integrated operating company by leveraging sales, marketing, innovation, customer relationships and operational excellence across all our businesses.
+Our progress to date is a direct reflection of the commitment of our talented workforce implementing our initiatives against the framework of the Helios Business System, "HBS" (pictured below), which is at the heart of all we do.

 Our trusted global brands deliver technology solutions that ensure safety, reliability, connectivity and controls.
-The outer ring of the HBS is our mission - the four key mission pillars that we believe will deliver growth, diversification and market leading financial performance as we develop into a more sophisticated, globally-oriented, customer-centric and learning-based organization.
+The outer ring of the HBS is our mission - the four key mission pillars that we believe will deliver growth, diversification and market leading financial performance as we develop into a more sophisticated, globally oriented, customer-centric and learning-based organization.
 These are:

 - 1. Protect the business through customer centricity, and drive cash generation through the launch of new products and leveraging existing products; - 2.
 Think and act globally to better leverage our assets, accelerate innovation and diversify end markets by driving intra- and inter-company initiatives and by building in the region for the region; - 3.
 Diversify our markets and sources of revenue to create greater opportunities for growth while reducing risk and cyclicality, which will enable us to swarm commercial opportunities that leverage the value of our products and technologies in new markets such as defense and commercial food service; and - 4.
-Develop our talent, our most critical resource, through a culture of customer centricity through the embracement of diversity, engagement of the team, focus on shared, deeply rooted values and promotion of a learning organization.
+Develop our talent, our most critical resource, through a culture of customer centricity encompassing the embracement of diversity, engagement of the team, focus on shared, deeply rooted values and promotion of a learning organization.

 Underpinning our expectation of compounded annual growth of approximately two times our market's growth rates, we have an active pipeline and a history of acquiring companies with niche technologies, as well as strong profitability.
-Through our acquisition plans, we expect to include bolt-on flywheel type acquisitions (up to \$100 million in enterprise value) and the evaluation of more transformative type acquisitions (enterprise value in excess of \$100 million).
-The objective of our acquisition strategy is to enhance Helios by:
+Our acquisition plans include bolt-on flywheel acquisitions (up to \$100 million in enterprise value) and transformational acquisitions (enterprise value in excess of \$100 million).
+In addition to looking for strong management teams and good cultural fit, the objective of our acquisition strategy is to enhance Helios by: